 Having a physical and mental evaluation and getting needed treatment.

-I begin with this as a first step to overcoming The Impossible Task because fatigue and an inability to motivate oneself is a symptom of many physical and psychological illnesses.
+I begin with this as a first step to overcoming The Impossible Task because fatigue and an inability to motivate oneself can be symptoms of other physical and psychological illnesses.
 Unless you know what is causing this problem you can’t begin the road to recovery.
-For example, fatigue and lack of motivation are symptoms of autoimmune diseases like fibromyalgia, chronic fatigue, and multiple sclerosis, as well as thyroid deficiency, heart problems, and many others.
+Fatigue and lack of motivation are symptoms of autoimmune diseases like fibromyalgia, chronic fatigue, and multiple sclerosis, thyroid deficiency, heart problems, and many others.
 As mentioned above, it is also a symptom of many psychological conditions, something as common as burnout.

 Understanding and accepting that you are not to blame.

 Remember, this is a symptom of your condition.
 You are not choosing it.
 It is not a flaw in your character.
 You are not lazy.
-This problem is the result of your illness and what it’s doing in your brain.
-This knowledge will hopefully free you from feeling ashamed, guilty or embarrassed.
+This problem is the result of your illness and what it’s doing to your brain.
+This knowledge will hopefully free you from feeling ashamed, guilty, or embarrassed.
 This is a symptom of a physiological condition, like any other.
-We don’t feel guilty if we have a problem in our lungs or our heart.
-You need not feel guilty because you’re having a problem in our brain.
+We don’t feel guilty if we have a problem with our lungs or our heart.
+You need not feel guilty because you’re having a problem with your brain.
 It is, after all, the most complex part of our body.
-Of course you are disappointed and saddened but please don’t feel shameful.
+Of course, you are disappointed and saddened but please don’t feel shameful.
 Blessedly this needn’t be a permanent condition.
 As your mental or physical condition is treated, you will most likely be able to return to

 Extensive research is showing that compassion has a powerful ability to heal mental and physical distress.
 Compassion goes beyond empathy when you feel for someone.
 Compassion also includes the ability to sit comfortably with the person who is suffering and take some kind of action to help them.
 That might simply be a kind word, a caring touch.
 Or it could be listening to their thoughts and feelings, sharing your supportive thoughts, or offering to help them.
 What would you do for your friend or loved one?